vphantom/vof/SPECIFICATION.md

 <!-- advanced -->

-In binary formats, the value integer is left-shifted 3 bits to add a tag representing 0, 1, 2, 3, 4, 5, 6 or 9 decimal places.
-For example, 2.135 would be `(2135 << 3) + 3 = 17083`.

 In CBOR, negatives are handled implicitly.
+The value is the significant digits multiplied by 10, plus the number of decimal places.
+For example, 2.150 would be 2152.

-In VOF Binary, the absolute value is encoded as an unsigned integer and an optional `Alt` qualifier is prefixed if the value is negative.
+In VOF Binary, the absolute value is encoded unsigned and an optional `Alt` qualifier is prefixed if the value is negative.
+The significant digits are shifted left 2 bits and added a tag representing 0, 2, 4 or 9 decimal places.
+For example, 2.150 would be `(215 << 2) + 1 = 861`.

 <!-- /advanced -->